alejandrochava/Mysthogann/README.md

 ![Alejandro Chavarria (1)](https://user-images.githubusercontent.com/88063702/172511182-2143dbbd-9e40-4f06-899b-4af176ce4553.gif)

-# Hi there, I'm Alejandro, a Software Engineering student from Costa Rica.
-23 yrs old 👋

 - Some of my hobbies other than programming:
 - ⚡I play the guitar since I was 13
 - ⚡I trained taekwondo for 8 years